mach-composer/mach-composer-cli/docs/src/reference/syntax/sites.md

 [^1]: commercetools uses [Localized strings](https://docs.commercetools.com/http-api-types#localizedstring)
-to be able to define strings in mulitple languages.<br>
+to be able to define strings in multiple languages.<br>
 Whenever a localized string needs to be defined, this can be done in the following format:
 ```yaml
 some-string: